smogon/pokemon-showdown/sim/README.md

 - `PLAYERID` - one of `p1`, `p2`, `p3`, or `p4`.
 - `SECRET` - messages for the specific player or an omniscient observer (details which may contain information about exact details of the player's set, like exact HP)
-- 'PUBLIC` - message with public details suitable for display to opponents / teammates / spectators.
+- `PUBLIC` - message with public details suitable for display to opponents / teammates / spectators.
 Note that this may be empty.

     sideupdate
     PLAYERID